kadysongbb/dr-trpo/README.md

 * Modified based on https://github.com/pat-coady/trpo
 * Value is trained on discounted reward sum
 * Advantage is estimated with GAE
 * Policy is not parametrized (i.e. no Neural Network for policies).
+It's represented as a list that contains PMF of π(a|s) for all states.

 ### Classic Control:
 * Three algorithms implemented: DR TRPO KL, DR TRPO Wasserstein, A2C (baseline)